-Our work on impact is led by Dr Candice Howarth and is supported by the our impact committee.
+Our work on impact is led by Dr Michael Humbracht and is supported by the research committee.

 Our key areas of impact span our main research themes on sustainability and wellbeing, competitiveness in the visitor economy, the digital economy.

 - Work flexibility and productivity in hotels (Professor Allan Williams, Professor Andrew Lockwood)

 - Modelling and forecasting international tourism demand (Professor Gang Li)

 - Augmented reality (Professor Caroline Scarles)